jasonwebb/morphogenesis-resources/README.md

 ### Belousov–Zhabotinsky (BZ) reaction

-Oscillating chemical reaction that can produce cmoplex, regularly-spaced shapes that intersect (combining or cancelling) in predictable ways.
+Oscillating chemical reaction that can produce complex, regularly-spaced shapes that intersect (combining or cancelling) in predictable ways.
 The actual chemical reaction is very complex and is thought to involve around 18 distinct steps; the original discoverers struggled to get their work published because of their difficulties in explaining the underlying mechanisms of this reaction!

 It may be possible to simulate this reaction, at least superficially, using either [reaction-diffusion systems](#reaction-diffusion) or [cellular automata](#cellular-automata-ca) (see the Hodgepodge Machine specifically).